msrinag/Handsfree_Control/Readme.txt

-clone this repo in your system for os other than windows make sure u dowload python3.6
+clone this repo in your system for os other than windows make sure u dowload python3.6 place the folder in your desktop rename the folder to project

 run this after installing python 3.6 restart the system after installation